 Enjoy trekking in forest walks, either by walking or jogging.
 Once in a while, spot a squirrel hopping from one tree to another.
 The bird is another type of animal inhibiting Forest Walk Babakan Siliwangi.
 Listen closely to their chirping.
 Like humans, these animals also find joy in this limited green space of Bandung.

 Saraga Ganesha is a sports complex belonging to the Bandung Institute of Technology.
 It is open to the public and located next to Forest Walk Babakan Siliwangi.
 Consider Saraga as the next level after the forest walk.

 Use its athletic track if visitors want to do more than a casual morning jog.
 The arena also has an Olympic standard swimming pool open for the public, perfect for anyone who wants to swim afterward.

 Sanggar Olah Seni is perhaps the only good thing left from the 80s back when Forest Walk Babakan Siliwangi was a commercialized site.
 Initially, the art studio and workshop were established by the Bandung artists association.
 In fact, it routinely hosts art training where everyone is invited to participate.

 Its gallery is also open to public visitors.
 To point out, visitors can find Sanggar Olah Seni near the exit of Forest Walk.
-First, pick between the painting course or the sculpting class.
+First, pick between the painting course and the sculpting class.
 The instructors here are among Bandung’s finest artists and sculptors.

 And last, the art gallery doesn’t charge a fee for its workshops.
 The underlying idea is inspiring, to make art education as accessible as possible to everyone.
 However, visitors can give a voluntary donation to support the gallery program.